-Being declared clean by the priest was a time-consuming task.
-The priest would have to examine the men outside of town and an elaborate ritual involving two birds, a cedar rod, scarlet string, hyssop, a sacrifice and the sprinkling of blood would be performed.
-Then, the once unclean person had to wash his clothes, bathe, shave and stay away from his home for seven days.
-Still not officially clean, on the eighth day he had to make five different offerings and be anointed with oil on his right earlobe, thumb, and big toe.
-Only then was he officially declared clean!
+Nevertheless, before they could return to their community, they needed a priest to declare them clean and the process, described in Leviticus 13 and 14, would take over a week’s time.
+After the priests examined the men outside of town, an elaborate ritual involving two birds, a cedar rod, scarlet string, hyssop, a sacrifice, and the sprinkling of blood would be performed.
+Still not officially clean, the men needed to wash their clothes, bathe, shave, and stay away from their homes for seven more days.
+It was not until the eighth day, when they made five different offerings and were anointed with oil on the right earlobe, thumb, and big toe that the lepers would be declared clean!

-Ten lepers obeyed Jesus by starting out for the priests and all were blessed for their obedience by healing.
-Their healing, however, happened long before they ever saw the priests.
-Knowing they had more than a week’s worth of rituals ahead of them, one would think they’d want to go back and thank Jesus but just one leper (a Samaritan) did.
-Nine, anxious to return to family and friends, were thinking only of themselves but one was thinking of the rabbi from Nazareth who had mercy on him.
 I don’t know to what the nine attributed their miraculous recovery but the tenth rightly attributed it to God.
 Shouting “Praise God!” he threw himself at Jesus’ feet and thanked Him.
-Nine were congratulating themselves on their good health but one gave all the glory to God.
+Nine congratulated themselves on their clear skin but one gave all the glory to God.
 The Samaritan didn’t need a priest to declare him clean—Jesus did that when he said, “Stand up and go.
 Your faith has healed you.”
-Moreover, it wasn’t just his leprous body that was restored to health; it was his very soul!
+Moreover, it wasn’t just his leprous body that was restored to health—so was his very soul!